 Cost of living payment

-Households on means tested benefits, including Universal Credit, Pension Credit and Tax Credits, will receive a payment of £650 this year.
-This will be made automatically in two instalments, one in summer and another in the autumn.
-This is in addition to the £400 discount on energy bills.
+Households on means tested benefits, including Universal Credit, Pension Credit and Tax Credits, should have received a payment of £650 in 2022.
+This was made automatically in two installments, one in the summer 2022 and another in the autumn 2022.
+This was in addition to the £400 discount on energy bills.

 Disability cost of living payment

-From 20 September 2022, 6 million people who are paid certain disability benefits will receive an automatic one-off £150 payment.
-The payment will help disabled people with the rising cost of living acknowledging the higher disability-related costs they often face, such as care and mobility needs.
+From 20 September 2022, six million people who are paid certain disability benefits should have received an automatic one-off £150 payment.
+The payment aimed to help disabled people with the rising cost of living acknowledging the higher disability-related costs they often face, such as care and mobility needs.

-This is in addition to the £650 cost of living payment for disabled people who also receive means tested benefits.
+This was in addition to the £650 cost of living payment for disabled people who also receive means tested benefits.

 Pensioner cost of living payment

-This winter, they will also receive an extra one-off £300 pensioner cost of living payment, which will be paid as an automatic top-up to the winter fuel payment.
+Last winter (2022/2023), they received an extra one-off £300 pensioner cost of living payment, which was paid as an automatic top-up to the winter fuel payment.

 Household support fund